 The Students' Union Building 1967 - 2017

-From the beginning the building was designed around some core principles, which are well summed up by the requirement that -most importantly - "this building must both serve as a social centre for the whole university and as a constant symbol of the value of free, autonomous student government.”
+The building was designed from the start around some core principles.
+These are well summed up by the requirement that "most importantly, this building must both serve as a social centre for the whole university and as a constant symbol of the value of free, autonomous student government.”

 - The design, construction and financing of SUB were arranged entirely by the students' own enterprise.